nixworks/public/news/2013/01/11/index.md

 ##### Metropolitan Police
 ### [The Metropolitan Police and NSPCC have confirmed 214 separate sexual offences committed by Jimmy Savile over a period of fifty years. ](/news/2013/01/11/the-metropolitan-police-and-nspcc-have-confirmed-214-separate-sexual-offences-committed-by-jimmy-savile-over-a-period-of-fifty-years.md)
-_Context: Jimmy Savile sexual abuse scandal, Jimmy Savile, Metropolitan Police, NSPCC_
+_Context: NSPCC, Metropolitan Police, Jimmy Savile sexual abuse scandal, Jimmy Savile_

 ##### Hostage situation
 ### [Three people are injured after a hostage situation takes place in a Nordstrom Rack chain in the neighborhood of Westchester in Los Angeles, California. ](/news/2013/01/11/three-people-are-injured-after-a-hostage-situation-takes-place-in-a-nordstrom-rack-chain-in-the-neighborhood-of-westchester-in-los-angeles.md)